 The most important thing about the Companion Pass is that last bullet point – you want to earn the Companion Pass as early in the year as possible, ideally within the first 3 or 4 months of the year.
 That way, you’ll get somewhere between 20 and 24 months of free flights.

 My wife and I basically played the Companion Pass game perfectly.
 We earned it in the second week of January, and as a result, our Companion Pass will be good all the way until December 31st, 2019.
 That’s a lot of free flights over the course of 24 months.
 And when her Companion Pass expires, I’ll go ahead and earn it for myself, extending our Companion Pass for another 2 years.

 How To Get The Southwest Companion Pass

-- Southwest Premier Card = $99 annual fee
+- Southwest Premier Card

-- Southwest Plus Card = $69 annual fee
+- Southwest Plus Card

-- Southwest Business Premier Card = $99 annual fee
+- Southwest Business Premier Card

 With those three card options, the easiest way to earn the Companion Pass right now is to follow these steps: